Interpreting Deep Neural Networks with the Package innsight

 \section{Illustrations}

 To exemplify the methods and step-by-step execution of the \pkg{innsight} package, a standard dataset with only numerical tabular inputs on a simple model and a more complex dataset with image and tabular data on an extensive non-sequential network are analyzed in the following.
-The penguin dataset from the \pkg{palmerpenguins} package \citep{palmer_R} is used as the simple dataset taking only the numerical variables of bill length and depth, flipper length, and body weight as inputs.
+The penguin dataset from the \pkg{palmerpenguins} package \citep{palmer_R} is used as the simple dataset, taking only the numerical variables of bill length and depth, flipper length, and body weight as inputs.
 The melanoma dataset \citep{rotemberg_2020} of the Kaggle competition\footnote{See the following link for the official dataset description \url{https://www.kaggle.com/competitions/siim-isic-melanoma-classification/overview/description}} is taken as the second dataset, which classifies the malignancy or benignity of the skin cell based on images of skin lesions and moles, and patient-level contextual information.
 Both datasets are classification tasks.
 Even though the bike sharing dataset has already exemplified a regression problem, feature attribution methods typically treat classification problems similarly to regression problems: The activation of the last layer -- usually sigmoid or softmax functions -- is ignored, and the pre-activation score is explained instead of the actual probability $\hat{y}_c$ \citep{shrikumar_2017,montavon_2019}.